Convention & Visitors Bureau

 A full program of workshops with internationally renowned authors, actors, and musicians for children and families will also be offered each day.
-These address topics including "Engaging with the Arts and Storytelling," "Stories My Grandmother Told Me," "Whats Your Story?
-Creating Collage Art That Tells A Story," "The Sound of Music/Sunaad," "Stories in Motion" and "The Resistance and Resilience of Heartwork."
+More details to come.

 While the festival activities are free to all members of the community, attendees must register ahead of time as participants.
 (Pre-registration helps with estimating attendance numbers for venues.)

-For more information and the festival schedule, visit JLF at Boulder’s website.
+For more information and the festival schedule, visit Zee JLF at Boulder’s website.